 Emphasis on operations of facilities for those who want to own or manage a food service operation.
 Areas of study include concept development, feasibility studies, demographics, sales and cost projections, staffing and equipment, marketing, and customer relations.
 3 Credits (3 Lecture) Prerequisite(s): FHD125.

 Practical application of culinary production techniques in a retail setting.
 Participation in and observation of production and management controls in a restaurant provides an opportunity to hone skills and assist in analyzing personal career goals.
 Students gain enhanced competency and speed in the performance of the basic skills covered to date.
+This internship experience requires a minimum of 240 work experience hours, but may include more hours depending on the individual needs of the internship experience.
+In addition to work experience hours students are also required to satisfactorily complete the internship experience through a final employer evaluation or assessment.
 1 Credit (0 Lecture - 5 Internship) Prerequisite(s): FHD210 or FHD211.

 Classical and Specialty Dessert Presentation

 Preparation and presentation of desserts used for restaurant service.
 Hands-on applications include a variety of traditional and modern desserts using dessert sauces with appropriate garniture for plated presentation.
 Kitchen organization and classical preparation methods are emphasized.
-3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FHD209 and MTH113 or FHD209 and MTH151 or FHD209 and MTH153.
-Corequisite(s): FHD276.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): FHD214.
+Corequisite(s): FHD288.